Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ## Configuration file
 You can use a configuration file to set your desired options, rather than running the `props` command.
 Download the [settings file](https://raw.githubusercontent.com/Magisk-Modules-Repo/MagiskHide-Props-Config/master/common/propsconf_conf) or extract it from the module zip (in the common folder), fill in the desired options (follow the instructions in the file), place it in /cache (or /data/cache if you're using an A/B device) and reboot.
-This can also be done directly at the first install (through Manager or recovery), before even rebooting your device.
+This can also be done directly at the first install (through Manager or recovery) and even on a brand new clean install of Magisk, before even rebooting your device.
 Instant settings.

 ## Miscellaneous MagiskHide issues